-No. You will become a participant automatically when you meet the service requirements by having worked in covered employment and the Fund receives contributions for at least 100 hours on your behalf.
-If you are not married you should, however, complete a beneficiary designation form and submit it to the Fund Office.
+No. You will become a participant automatically when the Plan receives contributions for at least 100 hours on your behalf.

+Once you become a participant, however, you should complete a beneficiary designation form and submit it to the Fund Office.
 Beneficiary designation forms are available online at www.MLBF.org or from the Fund Office.